codefinity/oeuvre/README.md

 ## Running Tests

-All Integration tests are done on a separate database "oeuvre_integration_testing".
+All **Integration Tests** are done on a separate database "oeuvre_integration_testing".
 All the tables and seed data are added before the test and removed after the tests.

   ```powershell
   # 1. Running All Tests